oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

 In this lab

-* You will check source database to identify whether it meets the prerequistes for ZDM Physical Offline Database Migration.
+* You will check the source database to identify whether it meets the prerequisites for ZDM Physical Offline Database Migration.

-* You will perform necessary steps to modify source database when required so that it meets the migration prerequisites.
+* You will perform the necessary steps to modify the source database when required so that it meets the migration prerequisites.

 ### Prerequisites